ReyFScode/DSO-notes/Ansible Notes.md

 #### **Task + Role Includes/imports:**
-Another way to promote reusability & precisely control the task flow within your ansible playbooks, you can opt to include/import tasks and roles.
-Including is usually the default since its more resilient and efficient, but you can choose whichever fits your needs:
+Another way to promote reusability & precisely control the task flow within your ansible playbooks, you can opt to include/import tasks and roles. **Including is usually the default since its more resilient and efficient**, but you can choose whichever fits your needs:
-- **including** means that the tasks are loaded dynamically during execution, this means that they will have access to main playbook task defined variables and is overall more efficient.
+- **including** **means that the tasks are loaded dynamically during execution, this means that they will have access to main playbook task defined variables and is overall more efficient.**
-- **Importing** means that the tasks are loaded statically when the playbooks is parsed, this means that they do not have access to main playbook task defined variables which can cause some tasks to fail.
+- Importing means that the tasks are loaded statically.
+This means it's loaded and processed before execution so the structure is fixed at the time the playbook is parsed.

 ***NOTE:*** since roles always run before tasks in the order they are called, including/importing a role into the main task list is especially useful since it means you can specify when the role will be run/conditional logic for running the role.
 ###### **Example:**